RobinBruegger/RevTorch/README.md

 ```

 ## Python version
-Tested with Python 3.6 only.
+Tested with Python 3.6 and PyTorch 1.1.0.
 Should work with any version of Python 3.